Behavior of nuclear fuel during a reactor accident

-This page describes how uranium dioxide nuclear fuel behaves during both normal nuclear reactor operation and under reactor accident conditions, such as overheating.
-Work in this area is often very expensive to conduct, and so has often been performed on a collaborative basis between groups of countries, usually under the aegis of the Organisation for Economic Co-operation and Development's Committee on the Safety of Nuclear Installations (CSNI).
+This page describes how uranium dioxide nuclear fuel and its zirconium alloy cladding behave under reactor accident conditions — principally loss-of-coolant accidents (LOCAs) and reactivity-initiated accidents (RIAs).
+The article also addresses relevant in-reactor behaviour during normal nuclear reactor operation, because phenomena that develop cumulatively over the reactor lifetime — such as cladding hydriding, fuel swelling, and waterside corrosion — are the primary factors that determine how fuel responds when an accident occurs.
+Research in this field is often expensive to conduct and has therefore frequently been carried out on a collaborative international basis, usually under the aegis of the Organisation for Economic Co-operation and Development's Committee on the Safety of Nuclear Installations (CSNI).

-This is a false colour tomography picture of a bundle (FPT1) of 18 irradiated fuel rods (23 GWd/tU mean burn-up) degraded under steam as part of the PHEBUS set of experiments.
-The black and blue is for areas of low density while red is an area of high density.
-It can be seen that the fuel has failed mechanically and has formed a pool near the bottom of the bundle.
-The bottom of the bundle did not melt.
+False-colour tomography image of a bundle (FPT1) of 18 irradiated fuel rods (23 GWd/tU mean burnup) degraded in steam as part of the PHEBUS series of experiments.
+Black and blue denote regions of low density; red indicates high density.
+The fuel has failed mechanically and pooled near the bottom of the bundle, though the very bottom of the bundle did not melt.